JamesQuintero/Recession-Indicator/README.md

 5. Select the Monthly checkbox.
 6. Can use the dropdown list in the "From:" column to select the oldest date, or select the radiobox for "Select latest data", and use the dropdown list corresponding to the monthly row, and select the higher number of months.
 	Should pick starting from 1970, or 520- months.
 Data before 1970 is inaccurate or not available.
-7. In the top menu, click Export, then CSV, and Download
+7. In the top menu, click Export, then CSV, and Download.
-8. Rename the file downloaded to "MEI_standardized_CCI.csv"
+8. Rename the file downloaded to "MEI_standardized_CCI.csv", and move to the root project folder.
 9. Download CSV from https://fred.stlouisfed.org/series/USREC